jpaguirre15/robinhood-portfolio-analysis/README.md

 # Stock Portfolio Analysis
-An analysis of my current stock portfolio using the following tools:
+An analysis of my current stock portfolio in Robinhood using the following tools:
 - JupyterLab
 - Python3
 - BeautifulSoup
+- Robinhood

 Analysis incudes:
 - Daily and annual return by using mean